 Steps to take

 If you begin to experience symptoms of COVID-19, take these immediately steps:

 - Contact your physician.
 Employees are encouraged to use telemedicine (video and phone visits) in order to limit potential exposure in physician offices.
 Follow your healthcare provider’s advice regarding testing, isolation, or quarantine.

 - Complete the Employee Health Form and notify your supervisor to inform them of your absence and to discuss options to work remotely.
-If you have not accrued enough sick time, please be in touch with your supervisor to make arrangements and reference the section If You Exhibit Symptoms.
+If you have not accrued enough sick time, please be in touch with your supervisor to make arrangements.

 - Self-isolate until your physician clears you.